 3. Get the right advice

-Once you’ve done your own research and considered how the money could help you, you need to speak to an independent expert adviser.
+Once you’ve done your own research and considered how the money could help you, you need to speak to an expert adviser.

 They can help you decide whether equity release is the right solution for you – as well as talking you through various equity release plans and equity release interest rates.